great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/configure_credentials/_aws_secrets_manager.md

 1. Set up AWS Secrets Manager support.

-   To use the AWS Secrets Manager with {GxData.product_name} you will first need to install the `great_expectations` Python package with the `aws_secrets` requirement.
+   To use the AWS Secrets Manager with GX Core you will first need to install the `great_expectations` Python package with the `aws_secrets` requirement.
 To do this, run the following command:

    ```bash title="Terminal"
    pip install 'great_expectations[aws_secrets]'